 - Be experiencing a significant financial impact, causing a financial need for assistance.

-- Have experienced 1 in 20 year (or worse) drought conditions over at least a 2 year period OR can demonstrate that you have experienced a significant financial impact as a direct result of drought over at least a 2 year period.
+- Have experienced 1 in 20 year (or worse) rainfall deficiency event over at least a 2 year period OR can demonstrate that your farm is experiencing a significant financial impact as a direct result of a rainfall deficiency event over at least a 2 year period.

 - Have taken reasonable steps to prepare your business for the effects of drought, including the provision of an acceptable drought management plan.

-- Have seasonal conditions that allow for eligible planting and restocking activities to commence.
+- Where funding is requested for drought recovery activities, the seasonal conditions allow for eligible planting and restocking activities to commence.
 You can still lodge application if this information is not available at time of application however final approval will be subject to meeting all eligibility criteria, including confirmation that seasonal conditions allow for eligible planting and restocking activities to commence.

 - Have the capacity to repay the loan.

-- Able to provide satisfactory security for the loan.
+- Be able to provide satisfactory security for the loan.